-I am married to Mike Crawford and have three children, Marly, Emily, and Jackson.
-My husband, Mike, is employed as a special education teacher at Pass Christian Schools, where my three children attend school.
-I am a registered member of the Saginaw Chippewa Tribe of Michigan.
-My family and I are active members of St. Thomas Church where I volunteer in youth activities.
+My maiden name is Carolyn Smith.
+I am married to Mike Crawford and we have three children: Marly, Emily, and Jackson.
+My husband is employed as a special education teacher in the Pass Christian School District, where our three children attend school.
+I am a registered member of the Saginaw Chippewa Tribe and the first Native American to serve in the MS House of Respresentatives.
+My family and I are active members of St. Thomas Church.

 I am a former Vice President of the Long Beach Gifted Association and past board member of the Gulf Coast Down’s Syndrome Society.
 I assisted my husband in forming and organizing the Buddy Ball League, an annual baseball league for individuals with special needs living on the Mississippi Gulf Coast.
-I am an assistant coach for the youth baseball league and have volunteered in the youth softball league.
+I have also volunteered my time as an assistant coach for both the youth baseball and softball leagues.